Tyler-Conway/ExplorationGame/README.md

+(You may need to use VS Code to run this as is)

 Some of the **key features** of this game are:
   1) __A* pathfinding algorithm__ for the monsters to run towards and attack the player.
   2) Full map and mini-map displays.